Zaid-Ajaj/Fable.Remoting/documentation/src/request-context.md

     // construct the music store
     createMusicStore db headers
 ```
 As you can see, the `musicStore` function takes in a dependency of `IMusicDb` and `HttpContext`.
 You will have to provide the `IMusicDb` yourself (for now) and you will end up with a function of type `HttpContext -> IMusicStore`.
-This signature is exactly what `Remoting.fromContext` is expecting and can used like this:
+This signature is exactly what `Remoting.fromContext` is expecting and can be used like this:
 ```fs
 // first, create your musicDb
 let musicDb : IMusicDb = {